YSmart/YSmart/readme.txt

  The main advantage of YSmart over Hive or Pig is that it can efficiently translate complex queries that have intra-query correlations.
 Please read YSmart's research paper for more details (http://www.cse.ohio-state.edu/hpcs/WWW/HTML/publications/papers/TR-11-7.pdf).

  So far, YSmart is implemented as a teaching and learning tool for executing SQL queries using MapReduce programs.
 It is not a full functional database system.
 It does not support "CREATE table" or "Loading data".
 It only supports SQL SELECT queries.
-Our tests show that YSmart can support all SQL features that occur in the TPC-H queries included in the tpch_test directory.
+Our tests show that YSmart can support all SQL features that occur in the TPC-H queries included in the test/tpch_test directory and the Star Schema queries included in the test/ssb_test directory.

 2. Setup and Usage